 Supporting: Appealing to a wider audience in a way which empowers people and supports the community t help itself.

 The Brisbane Community Biodiversity Strategy was developed in partnership with the wider Brisbane community.
 It is an iterative approach, and all community groups and individuals are welcome to become involved in existing actions, to create new ones, or just help spread the word.

-- President: Margie Milgate – Norman Creek Catchment Coordinating Committee
+- President: Margaret Milgate – Norman Creek Catchment Coordinating Committee

 - Vice President: Lynn Whitfield – Oxley Creek Catchment Association